ScriptRaccoon/raccoonjobs/src/services/video/README.md

 # Video service

-This service leverages a function that automatically updates the title of a specified YouTube video by including the current number of views and likes.
+This service leverages a function (`updateVideoTitle`) that updates the title of a specified YouTube video by including the current number of views and likes.
 The process involves:

 -   Accessing the YouTube Data API to edit the video title
 -   Translating the title in several languages

+Below you find instructions for the setup.

 ## Setup on Google Cloud